Search

 What is a sample workplace smoke- and vapour-free policy*?

-Due to the health and safety concerns from ignition sources (such as lit cigarettes) and exposure to second-hand smoke, ABC Company Inc. has instituted this policy to provide a smoke and vapour-free environment for all employees and visitors.
+Due to the health and safety concerns from ignition sources (such as lit cigarettes) and exposure to second-hand smoke, ABC Company Inc. has instituted this policy to provide a smoke and vapour-free environment for all workers and visitors.

 Definitions: